 YMCA International Charity Run

 The YMCA International Charity Run is held to support children with impairments and raise awareness and interest in impairment issues.
-MC is in strong agreement with this event’s objectives, and we have been its official sponsor since 2008.
+MC is in strong agreement with this event’s objectives, and we have been its official national sponsor since 2008.
 Many MC and MC Group Company employees participate as runners or volunteer to organize the event.
 Any donations raised are used for outdoor activity programs run by the YMCA, such as camps for children with impairments.

 Work Skills Development Support for People with Severe Impairments “Tokyo Colony” and “Mitsubishi Shoji & Sun”